Lac-Notre-Dame-Usher-Lake-Association/lacnotredame.github.io/water/weed_report-en.md

 date: 2026-01-30
 ---

-### Weed Team Teport 2024 - presented by Jane Hayward
+### Weed Team Report 2024 - presented by Jane Hayward

 Two mornings of work by team volunteers in July yielded a significant collection, now decomposing on Jane's property.
 Special thanks to Ken and his tractor for moving them from the boat launch.